-To enable this, you'll need to be sharing with your parents and/or children, and you'll need to have them configured in your Family Tree.
+To enable this, you'll need to be sharing with your parents and/or children.
+Learn more about sharing.

 When you have a parent or child in the system, you'll get a very high-quality phasing from Finch.
 That translates into better Ancestry Composition results, in the sense that you'll tend to see more assignment to the finer-resolution populations: more "Scandinavian," less "Northern European."

 Why is that?
 When you think back to our smoother example, we had two kinds of mistakes to correct.
 We had mistakes along the chromosome, and we had mistakes between the chromosomes.
 When you're phased on the basis of a parent or child, it allows us to ignore mistakes between the chromosomes because they essentially do not occur, so we can be more confident in correcting the along-chromosome mistakes.